lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-   There are many differences with respect to the previous tutorial (:ref:`lennard-jones-label`), mostly because here a system with molecules and partial charges is modeled (instead of neutral particles).
-With the unit style *real*, masses are in grams per mole, distances in Ångstroms, time in femtoseconds, energies in Kcal/mole.
+    With the unit style *real*,
+    masses are in grams per
+    mole, distances in Ångstroms, time in femtoseconds, energies in Kcal/mole.
 With the *atom_style full*, each atom is a dot with a mass and a charge that can be linked by bonds, angles, dihedrals and impropers potentials (for example to form molecules).
-The *bond_style*, *angle_style*, and *dihedral_style* commands define the styles of bond angle, and dihedrals used in the simulation, respectively, and the *harmonic* keyword imposes the form of the potentials.
+The *bond_style*, *angle_style*, and *dihedral_style* commands define the
+    styles of bond angle, and dihedrals used in the simulation, respectively, and the *harmonic* keyword
+    imposes the form of the potentials.

+..  container:: justify

+    Finally, the *special_bonds* command to cancel the Lennard-Jones interactions between the closest
+    atoms of a same molecule.

+.. admonition:: About *special bonds*
+    :class: info

+    Usually, molecular dynamics force fields are parametrized assuming that the first neighbors within a molecule do not interact directly.
+Here, since we use *lj 0.0 0.0 0.5*, the first and second neighbors in a molecule won't interact with each other through LJ potentials, and therefore they only interact through direct bond interactions.
+    For the third neighbor (here third neighbor only concerns the PEG molecule, not the water), only half of the LJ interaction will be added.

 ..  container:: justify